MarcGuiot/globsframework/README.md

 This is a metamodel framework.

 The goal of this framework is to replace beans by an object called a Glob.
 This Glob is a kind of map.
 The key to access a field is not a string but an instance of a Field.
-Theses Fields (for a given 'bean') are encapsulated in an instance of a GlobType.
+Theses Fields (for a given 'bean') are group in an instance of a GlobType.
 GlobType and Field contains additional information called annotation (like java annotation but as Globs, of course ;-) ).

 Given a Glob, it's GlobType is known.
 The GlobType give access to the fields.
 A real field can be visited using the visitor pattern.